Cutting funding for doctor-delivered flu shots bad decision, says medical association

 The group that represents Newfoundland and Labrador's doctors says the province has made a bad decision in cutting coverage for flu shots that will result in fewer residents getting the shots, and ultimately increase health care costs.

-Emails acquired by the NLMA through an access to information request show the government decided to stop paying physicians $17 dollars each time they give a patient a flu shot to cover the costs of expanding the HPV vaccination program last spring to include boys.
+Emails acquired by the Newfoundland and Labrador Medical Association through an access to information request show the government decided to stop paying physicians $17 each time they give a patient a flu shot to cover the costs of expanding the human papillomavirus vaccination program last spring to include boys.

 "We are looking at eliminating the fee code for influenza immunization." wrote the health department's Michael Harvey on Apr.
 3, 2017.